brookshu/custom-object-detector/tutorial.md

 python3 /Users/brookshu/Documents/convert_labelme.py /Users/brookshu/Desktop/annotate/ /Users/brookshu/Desktop/annotate_output --labels /Users/brookshu/Documents/labels.txt
 ```

-The output should be a [folder](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations) with an `annotations.json` file in addition to two directories called Visualization and JPEGImages.
+The output should be a [folder](https://github.com/brookshu/custom-object-detector/tree/9725705cff8a98b8b320a7b6a507d6602bbb3dab/annotations) with an `annotations.json` file in addition to two directories, called Visualization and JPEGImages.
 Visualizations should contain JPEGs of each image with the polygons you annotated around the objects as well as the class name and a bounding box.
 You can use these images to make sure your polygons and labels look correct.
 JPEGImages should just be a folder with each image as a JPEG and no annotations.
 Below is an example of an image from the Visualizations folder.

 ![image of bus, three people, and a car, objects visualized](images/img26_visualization.jpg)